lamualfa/uniserval/README.md

 - Ease of Integration.
 You can integrate it with Golang, Rust, Java, PHP and etc via HTTP Server or Child Process. (_On Progress_)
 - Can be used with Vanilla JS, jQuery, Svelte, Routify, Handlebars and etc.
 - Can be used in Lambda Functions (or Serverless) like AWS Lambda, Netlify, Vercel and etc. (_NodeJS v10 or newer required._)
-- Passing custom Props like `cookie`, `session` and etc to Javascript Code. (_We avoid to use meta tag for temporary state or data to increase performance.
-Assigning data to `window` object is faster than create new meta element._)
+- Passing custom Props like `cookie`, `session` and etc to Javascript Code. (_We avoid to use `meta` element for temporary state or data to increase performance.
+Assigning data to `window` object is faster than create new `meta` element and append it into DOM._)

 ## Installation